Self-Predicting Boolean Functions: Sharp Threshold at High Correlation

 holds, where $\bindiv(p||q)\dfn p\log\frac{p}{q}+(1-p)\log\frac{1-p}{1-q}$ is the binary divergence function.
-It can be verified that $\eta_{\delta}<1/4$ for any $\delta<\delta_{\max}\approx0.0974$. \begin{thm} For any $\delta\in(0,\delta_{\max})$, the fraction of $\rho$-SP functions for $\rho=1-2\delta$ is at most $\exp\left(-2^{n[1-\binent(2\eta_{\delta})]-o(n)}\right)$. \end{thm} We begin with the proof of Theorem \ref{thm: sharp threshold delta=00003D1/n}. \begin{proof}[Proof of Theorem \ref{thm: sharp threshold delta=00003D1/n}] In this proof we find it more convenient to work with the $\delta$ and $\{0,1\}$ convention.
-The proof comprises two steps.
-First, we focus on a specific $y^{n}$ and derive a sufficient condition for a function to be non $\rho$-SP at $y^{n}$.
-This condition depends only on local values of the function, up to Hamming distance $\log n$ from $y^{n}$, and specifically tailored to the regime of $\delta=\Theta(1/n)$.
-We show that for a random choice of function, the probability that this condition is satisfied decays exponentially, and we derive an upper bound on the exponential decay rate.
-In the second step, we recall that a function is $\rho$-SP only if it is $\rho$-SP at all $2^{n}$ points of the Hamming cube.
-This implies that the expected number of non $\rho$-SP points is exponentially large.
-While there are statistical dependencies between different points in the Hamming cube, Janson's theorem \cite[Theorem 8.1.1]{alon2004probabilistic} and the fact that the condition in the first step is ``local'' allows us to prove that the probability that all points in the Hamming cube are $\rho$-SP is only double-exponentially small.
+It can be verified that $\eta_{\delta}<1/4$ for any $\delta<\delta_{\max}\approx0.0974$. \begin{thm} For any $\delta\in(0,\delta_{\max})$, the fraction of $\rho$-SP functions for $\rho=1-2\delta$ is at most $\exp\left(-2^{n[1-\binent(2\eta_{\delta})]-o(n)}\right)$. \end{thm} We begin with the proof of Theorem \ref{thm: sharp threshold delta=00003D1/n}. \begin{proof}[Proof of Theorem \ref{thm: sharp threshold delta=00003D1/n}] In this proof we find it more convenient to work with a $\delta$ and $\{0,1\}$ convention.
+We begin by deriving a sufficient condition for a function to be non-$\rho$-SP at any fixed $y^{n}$.
+This condition depends only on local values of the function, up to a Hamming distance of $\log n$ from $y^{n}$, and is tailored to the regime of $\delta=\Theta(1/n)$.
+Specifically, we show that for a random choice of function, the probability that our condition is satisfied decays exponentially with $n$, and we derive an upper bound on the associated exponent.
+Then, since the resulting exponent is smaller than $1$, we conclude that the expected number of non-$\rho$-SP points for a random function is exponentially large.
+This fact in itself, however, is not sufficient since there are statistical dependencies between different points in the Hamming cube.
+Nonetheless, Janson\textquoteright s theorem \cite[Theorem 8.1.1]{alon2004probabilistic} along with the aforementioned ``locality'' of the sufficient condition allow us to prove that the probability that all points in the Hamming cube are $\rho$-SP is only double-exponentially small.

-We begin with the first step.
-To this end, let us denote the \emph{shell of radius $d$ around $x^{n}\in\{0,1\}^{n}$} by
+We proceed to prove the local condition for non-$\rho$-SP-ness.
+To that end, let us denote the \emph{shell of radius $d$ around $x^{n}\in\{0,1\}^{n}$} by

 For any function $f:\{0,1\}^{n}\to\{0,1\}$, let the $d$\emph{-shell bias of $f$ }be